ETO Logo

 We also disregard “unstable” citation links when clustering articles - that is, citations that cause the clustering structure to vary significantly over different runs of the clustering algorithm.1

-After screening articles and citations, we run the Leiden algorithm again using only the articles and citations that remain.
+After screening articles and citations, we run the Leiden algorithm again using only the stable articles and citations that remain.
 After that, we delete clusters with fewer than 50 articles, and assign each of the articles in those clusters to the remaining cluster that the article most often cites.
 (Articles published between clustering updates are assigned to clusters using a similar method.)

 This process of data screening, algorithmic sorting, and selective reassignment produces clusters that are (1) highly modular; (2) large enough to be analytically meaningful - generally in the hundreds of articles; and (3) stable across different runs.2